-Recommendation for customer (HDO): Stryker’s customers have to ensure that SmartMedic Device is connected to the tablet and always up & running and powered, hence, making it available 24x7.
+Recommendation for customer (HDO): Stryker customer (HDO) have to ensure that SmartMedic Device is connected to the tablet and always accessible.
+Hence, making it available 24x7.
 All network connections are considered in determining appropriate security controls.
-The customer will provide the secure encrypted channel such as wireless connection like Wi-Fi (consider authentication protocols supported, such as WPA2 EAP-TLS) for the communication between the SmartMedic solution’s components i.e. Stryker Cloud and Nurse Station which will maintain the confidentiality.
+The customer will provide the secure encrypted channel such as wireless connection like Wi-Fi (consider authentication protocols supported, such as WPA2 EAP-TLS) for the communication between the SmartMedic solution components i.e., Stryker Cloud and Nurse Station which will maintain the confidentiality.
 Stryker customer has to make sure that the SmartMedic Tablet is always connected to the internet and power.
-Stryker’s customer can access the Nurse Station web application using the credentials provided by Stryker.
+Stryker’s customer can access the Nurse Station web application using the unique id provided by Stryker.
 Sharing of the related credentials is not advised, in order to maintain confidentiality.

 10 System Maintenance